bcowell/homelab/docs/getting-started/rock64.md

 Like the pi you are required to change your password immediately (root enforced).
 For some reason ansible see the machine state as unreachable at this point, which is very annoying.

-You must run the change_expired_pass task for each machine.
+You can run the change_expired_pass task for each machine, which will ssh in with the default root password and update it to the value in group_vars.

 ```
 ansible-playbook change_expired_pass.yaml
 ```

 Once that's ran and changed the default password to the one set in variables.
-Test the SSH connection with `ansible rock64 -m ping`
+Test the SSH connection with `cd metal && ansible rock64 -m ping`

 ---